Updated July 6, 2023

-The U.S. Geological Survey (USGS) plan, entitled “Public Access to Results of Federally Funded Research at the U.S. Geological Survey: Scholarly Publications and Digital Data” outlines a framework for activities to increase public access to scholarly publications and digital scientific data resulting from research funded by the USGS.
-The plan is consistent with the objectives set forth in the February 22, 2013, Office of Science and Technology Policy memorandum, Increasing Access to the Results of Federally Funded Scientific Research.
-The plan also addresses requirements set forth in the May, 9, 2013, Executive Order 13642 Making Open and Machine Readable the New Default for Government Information, the May 9, 2013, Office of Management and Budget, memorandum Open Data Policy—Managing Data as an Asset, and considers long-standing USGS requirements and practices related to data sharing and communication of research results.
+The U.S. Geological Survey (USGS) “Public Access to Results of Federally Funded Research at the U.S. Geological Survey: Scholarly Publications and Digital Data” has been updated to reflect new directives resulting from an Office of Science Technology Policy (OSTP) memorandum issued August 25, 2022.
+The updated USGS Public Access Plan (Plan) outlines a framework for activities to increase public access to scholarly publications and digital scientific data resulting from research funded by the USGS.
+The Plan is consistent with the objectives set forth in the Foundations for Evidence-Based Policymaking Act of 2018 and considers long-standing USGS requirements and practices related to data sharing and communication of research results.

-As outlined in sections 3.0 and 7.0 of the plan, beginning October 1, 2016, the USGS will require journal article manuscripts of record (also referred to as final accepted manuscripts) which are considered outside publications (SM 1100.4) and USGS series publication information products (SM 1100.3) be handled as follows:
+As outlined in its original and current plans, the USGS requires journal article manuscripts of record (also referred to as final accepted manuscripts), which are considered external or outside publications (SM 1100.4), and USGS series publication information products (SM 1100.3) be handled as follows:

-- For journal publications all accepted manuscripts must be deposited in the internal USGS Information Product Data System (IPDS) repository which serves as a dark archive.
+- For journal article publications, all accepted manuscripts must be deposited in the internal USGS Information Product Data System (IPDS) repository, which serves as an archive.

-- Journal articles are released from the outside publisher or the USGS IPDS dark archive and made available free-of-charge from the USGS Publications Warehouse no later than 12 months after publication.
+- Journal articles are made publicly available free-of-charge by the publisher or the accepted manuscript archived in IPDS is made publicly available through the USGS Publications Warehouse at the time of publication.

-- Bureau approved USGS series publications are released via the USGS Publications Warehouse immediately upon publication and require posting of a machine-readable XML version as well as a PDF or HTML version.
+- Bureau-approved USGS series publications are released through the USGS Publications Warehouse immediately upon publication and are provided in a machine-readable format.

-- Maintenance of the scholarly publication in a manner that ensures long-term preservation.
+- Scholarly publications are maintained in a manner that ensures long-term preservation.

-- Scientific data that are used to support the conclusions in scholarly publications will be made available free-of-charge for public access simultaneously with or prior to the release of an associated scholarly publication, unless the agency determines that a demonstrated circumstance restricts the data from being made publicly available, for example in cases where access must be restricted because of security, privacy, confidentiality, or other constraints.
+- All scientifically-relevant data, (that is, data associated with a scholarly publication and the supporting data collected by the project), will be made available free-of-charge for public access, unless the Bureau determines that a demonstrated circumstance restricts the data from being made publicly available; for example, in cases where access must be restricted because of security, privacy, confidentiality, or other constraints (SM 502.8).

-- Scientific data follow the requirements of the data management plan (DMP) which is part of the approved project plan.
+- Scientific data management requirements must be followed, including the development of data management plans (DMPs), which must be part of the approved USGS project plans.
 The DMP details information such as acquisition method, quality assurance, security, disposition, and if applicable, circumstance restricting public access (SM 502.6).

-- Metadata (using USGS endorsed metadata standards) must accompany the scientific data and also this metadata record must be submitted to the USGS Science Data Catalog.
+- Metadata (using USGS endorsed metadata standards) must accompany the scientific data and this metadata record must be submitted to the USGS Science Data Catalog (SM 502.7).

 - Scientific data approved for release are assigned a USGS digital object identifier.

-Questions about the USGS Public Access Plan or requests for additional information may be directed to email@example.com.
+Questions about the USGS Public Access Plan or requests for additional information may be directed to the Fundamental Science Practices Advisory Council (email@example.com).